 How to Apply.

 You can apply for an early-voting ballot by contacting your county election office in person, by mail or by fax.
-You can print an online early-voting application, complete the form, and then mail or fax it to your county election office.
+You can print an online early-voting application, complete the form, and then mail, fax or scan/take a picture of your application and email it to your county election office.
 The last day for an for an early-voting application to be received is 6 p.m. on the second Friday preceding the election.

 Time Frame for Voting.

 All county election offices will accept early-voting applications up to 120 days prior to a statewide primary, general election or special election.
 However, regular early-voting ballots are not sent out or voted until at least 35 days before a primary or general election and 15 days prior to all other elections.
 All early-voting ballots whether delivered in person, by mail or by other carrier must arrive by the close of polls on the day of the election.